A how-to guide for managing your online presence

 In this guide, we’re going to talk about how to do exactly that.

 I’ve written about managing your online presence before, but not a general getting started guide.
-Start with this blog post, then learn about my free course, The Internet for Academics, which will help you take the next steps.
+Start with this blog post, then discover my in-depth courses on

 1. Know what’s out there about you